 Law professional with key strengths and experience in legal analysis, project management, and both establishing and managing partnerships with stakeholders.
 Experience of working in the United Nations system (UN Environment Programme, UN Human Rights - OHCHR), in international civil society (Amnesty International, ActionAid) and in the private sector.
 Sound knowledge of various global political and social issues including environmental governance, human rights and humanitarian action.
 Seeking to meet the needs of people and communities for a better world.

 About the Specialist Group

-The purpose of this Early-Career Specialist Group (ECSG) is to foster exchanges between early-career environmental law professionals and encourage their participation in the activities of the Commission, in line with the 2021-2024 mandate of the World Commission on Environmental Law and the 2021–2024 IUCN Programme.
+The purpose of the IUCN WCEL Early-Career Specialist Group (ECSG) is to foster relationships among early-career environmental law professionals and encourage their participation in the activities and mission of the Commission, in line with the 2021-2024 mandate of the World Commission on Environmental Law and the 2021–2024 IUCN Programme.

-The ECSG’s work focuses on achieving three overarching goals:
+The ECSG is focused on achieving three overarching goals: